openf1/openf1-jekyll-theme/README.md

     ```yml
     theme: openf1-jekyll-theme
     ```
+If you want to integrate the theme with github-pages, then you must add this line instead:

+    ```yml
+    remote-theme: openf1/openf1-jekyll-theme
+    ```

 4. Run `bundle install` to install the gem
 5. Run `bundle exec jekyll serve` to start preview server